RaquelPinho/RaquelPinho/projects/index.md

 ---
 layout: project
 title: All Projects
-excerpt: "A List of Projects"
+excerpt: "Projects in which Raquel Pinho worked."
 comments: false
 ---